rwblokzijl/stablecoin-survey/paper.md

 ## Crypto Collateralized Stablecoins

 Decentralised currencies are more aspirational.
-Where Bitcoin provided a completely trustless currency.
+Where Bitcoin provided a completely trust-less currency.
 Decentralised currencies aim to do the same, but with guarantees about price stability.
 Though this is much more difficult to get working securely [@In_stability_for_the_Blockchain], the benefit of these coins to society might be much greater than that of any centralised currency.